A Decade's Battle on Dataset Bias: Are We There Yet?: On Dataset Bias

+\paragraph{Different Notions of Bias.} It is worth noting that this study's focus is the bias among multiple datasets (hence ``dataset'' bias, instead of ``data'' bias).
+This mostly concerns the proper coverage of concepts and objects, or in other words, how representative the dataset is for the real world.
+It is not to be confused with another common notion of bias in data---social and stereotypical bias.
+This notion concerns more on algorithmic fairness~\citep{mitchell2021algorithmic} and could be found within a single dataset, \eg, gender or race bias.
+These two notions are related but emphasize different aspects.
+For example, a simple dataset of indoor furnitures is mostly free of social bias, but is extremely biased in terms of representativeness of the world.

-Bias in datasets also has significant social implications.
-Several well-known datasets have been identified with biases in demographics \cite{buolamwini2018gender, yang2020towards} and geography \cite{shankar2017no}.
-They also contain harmful societal stereotypes \cite{van2016stereotyping, prabhu2020large, zhao2021understanding}.
+Addressing social bias in data is an active area of research.
+Several well-known datasets have been identified with biases in demographics~\citep{buolamwini2018gender, yang2020towards} and geography~\citep{shankar2017no}.
+They also contain harmful societal stereotypes~\citep{van2016stereotyping, prabhu2020large,birhane2021multimodal, zhao2021understanding}.
 Addressing these biases is critical for fairness and ethical considerations.
-Tools like REVISE \cite{revisetool_extended} and Know Your Data \cite{pair2021kyd} offer automatic analysis for potential bias in datasets.
-Debiasing approaches, such as adversarial learning \cite{zhang2018mitigating} and domain-independent training \cite{wang2020towards}, have also shown promise in reducing the effects of dataset bias.
+Tools like REVISE~\citep{revisetool_extended} and Know Your Data~\citep{pair2021kyd} offer automatic analysis for potential bias in datasets.
+Debiasing approaches, such as adversarial learning~\citep{zhang2018mitigating} and domain-independent training~\citep{wang2020towards}, have also shown promise in reducing the effects of dataset bias.